jetbrains-academy/sql-course/Lesson2/task1/task.md

 [demo showing the result of using double quotes]

-In most modern programming languages and platforms you would use `+` for concatenating two strings, however in SQL string concatenation operator is `||`.
+In most modern programming languages and platforms, you would use `+` for concatenating two strings; however, in SQL, the string concatenation operator is `||`.

 ```sql
 SELECT 'Hello, ' || 'World!';
 ```

-But despite that `||` has been in ANSI SQL standard for many years, not all SQL engines support it.
-There is also a function `CONCAT` which concatenates its arguments, and it is supported by nearly all SQL engines:
+But despite the fact that `||` has been in ANSI SQL standard for many years, not all SQL engines support it.
+There is also a function `CONCAT`, which concatenates its arguments and is supported by nearly all SQL engines:

 ```sql
 SELECT CONCAT('Hello, ', 'World!');